psf/the-invisibles/content/english/episodes/ep-10-trailer.md

   description: "
 With over 19 years of experience in Data and AI, Una Galyeva held various positions, from hands-on Data and AI development to leading Data and AI teams and departments.
-As a driving force behind PyLadies Amsterdam, a Microsoft MVP, AI4ALL Advisory board member, and the owner of AI MLOps Agency, Una is passionate about challenging perspectives and inspiring others to see things differently.
+As a driving force behind PyLadies Amsterdam, a Microsoft MVP, AI4ALL Advisory board member, and Head of Artificial Intelligence, Una is passionate about challenging perspectives and inspiring others to see things differently.
 "
   social: